jcass77/WTFIX/README.md

     >>> f"{logon_msg:t}"
     'Logon (A): {MsgType (35): A | EncryptMethod (98): 0 | HeartBtInt (108): 30 | Username (553): my_username | Password (554): my_password | PossDupFlag (43): Y}'

-    # Most FIX field values can be cast to their corresponding Python built-in type
+    # Most FIX field types can be cast to equivalent Python built-in types to make processing easier
     >>> bool(logon_msg.PossDupFlag) is True
     True

     ```
-- A very forgiving approach to repeating groups of message tags:
+- A very forgiving approach to parsing repeating groups of message tags; with or without pre-defined templates:

     ```python
     from wtfix.protocol.common import Tag, MsgType